Plexicus/web/_posts/2019-09-04-how-to-set-intentions-that-energize-you.md

 ---
-title: How To Set Intentions That Energize You
+title: How to discover new assets
 image: 'img/blog/b2.png'
 layout: post
 hero: blog_details
 ---

-# Me Amphissos
+# How to discover new assets

 ## Datque creverunt et quota iuvenum